Archive for the ‘Business’ Category

 Gmail happens to be my personal email account of choice.
 By using filters to automatically tag emails from certain people or to auto-star emails from clients, it provides a ton of flexibility if you are willing to learn its basics.
 They provide more space than you would probably ever need and they don’t have a pesky attachment maximum size of a couple megabytes.
 Savings = $60.00+

 Google Calendar is a great full featured FREE calendar that can sync to just about any phone wirelessly (so if you make an appointment on the road, it’s automatically in your calendar when you get home).
-Not …
+Not only …

 I am proud to announce our latest product, LeadSHIFT.
 LeadSHIFT was born out of necessity for Connected Web Solutions.
 I always thought a CRM would be a good idea but we really didn’t need another place to track communications and contact details.
 I tried a few CRM’s but I quickly realized that a CRM was not the right tool.